 Groundwater Flow & Transport Modeling with GMS

-This course held in cooperation with KTH Royal Institute of Technology
+This course held in cooperation with the University of Copenhagen

 - Perform flow modeling with MODFLOW & MODFLOW-USG.